 Every staff member, including principals, teachers, nurses, bus drivers, custodians, and administrative staff, should function as mandated reporters, regardless of legal requirements.
 A mandated reporter is obligated by law to report any suspicions of child abuse or neglect to designated authorities.
 This responsibility carries significant weight, and after-school programs should ensure that their staff is well-trained as mandated reporters.
 An outstanding program might go the extra mile by mandating additional training, such as Project Harmony’s Darkness to Light training, to enhance their team’s capabilities.

 Code of Conduct

 After-school programs must furnish parents and caregivers with a copy of their Code of Conduct, a document that clearly outlines how staff, volunteers, and older youths should interact with the children in the program.
 A top-tier program not only displays this code prominently, including for the children, but also regularly reviews and updates it to align with the evolving needs of both the children and the organization.
 A well-crafted code of conduct should emphasize encouraged interactions while delineating clear boundaries for prohibited interactions.
-Programs seeking assistance in developing a code of conduct can turn Project Harmony for guidance.
+Programs seeking assistance in developing a code of conduct can turn to Project Harmony for guidance.

 The physical environment where children spend their afternoons is a critical aspect of any after-school program.
 Whether it’s a classroom, playground, multipurpose room, or another space, the best programs conduct ongoing assessments to ensure children are not placed in one-on-one adult-child situations whenever possible.
 In cases where one-on-one interactions are unavoidable, top-notch programs take measures such as installing windows, cameras, or ensuring these situations can be readily interrupted.